pjmcar23/latin101profile/composition1.md

 > **Sentence Structure:** Linking

-> Their: pronoun in the nominative plural form (referring to Luppiter and Lūnō) meaning "ea"
+> Their: pronoun in the nominative plural form (referring to Iuppiter and Iūnō) meaning "ea"

 > sons: noun (Subject) in the nominative plural form meaning "filiī"

 > Mārs: noun (Predicate) in the nominative singular form meaning "Mārs"

 > and: indeclinable conjunction meaning "et"